eilccn/computervision/README.md

 https://wiki.khoury.northeastern.edu/x/GxQdBg

-• Operating system and IDE used to run and compile code -Mac OS
--Terminal, cmake, and tmux
+• Operating system and IDE used to run and compile code Mac OS, terminal, cmake, and tmux

 • Instructions for running your executables.
 -Place all files along with CMakeLists.txt into one directory (let's assume it's called "project1")